urschrei/MultiMarkdown/README.md

 * use of the new polyglossia multilingual typesetting package, which is a replacement for babel, designed for XeLaTeX
 * tweaks to the article class (the title page and abstract are now on a single separate page)
 * fonts are set via an external file (extfonts.sty, place it in your LaTeX path).
 This is intended for convenience, as you no longer have to specify fonts in the XSLT file(s).
 Please be aware that only fonts installed on your own system will work.
-	* The `otfinfo --family /path/to/font/fontname.extension` and the 'Font Book' application (on OS X) are extremely useful in this regard.
+	* the `otfinfo --family /path/to/font/fontname.extension` command, and the ‘Font Book’ application (on OS X) are extremely useful in this regard.
-* Use of British English language and paper options.
+* use of British English language and paper options.
 Switching to US English is trivial, however.

 The following TeX packages/addons, as well as their dependencies are required in order for the bibliography features to work:

-* Biblatex (included in Texlive 2009)
+* biblatex (included in Texlive 2009)
-* Biber
+* biber
-* Chicago "notes + bibliography" style files
+* the biblatex Chicago “notes + bibliography” style files
-* Polyglossia (included in Texlive 2009)
+* polyglossia (included in Texlive 2009)
 * csquotes (included in Texlive, but obtaining the current version is recommended)
-* Optional: The biblatex MLA 0.9 style (currently in beta)
+* optional: The biblatex MLA 0.9 style (currently in beta)

 For more information about biblatex see: